Become a better estimator in construction estimating

 We like to say that costing is the essence of your construction project.
 For a builder, it's crucial to know how much the project costs and what it contains.
 The contractor wants to know the difference between the cost price and the selling price, i.e. how much profit you'll be left with in the end.

-Accurate calculate of the construction project will give both you, the project manager, and the customer a better overview.
-Through the calculation, you will be able to see all costs in a construction project, add your own profit and thus determine the sales price to the customer.
+Calculating the construction project accurately will give both you who is carrying out the project and the customer a better overview.
+Through the calculation, you will be able to see all costs in a construction project , add your own profit and thus determine the selling price to the customer.

 The most important thing to consider when estimating is to determine the right costs.
 To do this, you first need to decide what work you will do yourself and what work you will hire from other suppliers.